CCurl/MachineForth/README.md

-   16   COM      complement all bits in T (top of data stack) 17   2*       shift T left 1 bit (the bottom bit becomes 0) 18   2/       shift T right 1 bit (the top bit remains unchanged) 19   +*       Add the second item on the data stack to the top item without
+   16   COM      complement all bits in T (top of data stack) 17   2*       shift T left 1 bit (the bottom bit becomes 0) 18   2/       shift T right 1 bit (the top bit remains unchanged) 19   +*       add the second item on the data stack to the top item without
-                     removing the second item, if the least signifigant bit of T is 1 20   XOR      remove the top two items from the data stack and replace them with the result of logically exclusively-oring them together 21   AND      remove the top two items from the data stack and replace them with the result of logically and-ing them together 22            MuP21 unused
+                     removing the second item, if the least signifigant bit of T is 1 20   XOR      remove the top two items from the data stack and replace them with the result of logically exclusively-oring them together 21   AND      remove the top two items from the data stack and replace them with the result of logically and-ing them together 22   U22      MuP21 unused
    23   +        remove the top two items from the data stack and replace them with the result
                      of adding them together
    24   POP      move one item from the return stack to the data stack